Not sure where to stay in Split? Don’t miss this handy guide to the best hotels and areas in Split to help you plan your trip.

 So, if you’re looking for an area that’s dripping in charm then Radunica is definitely a great contender for where to stay in Split, Croatia.

-Radinica: Highlights
+Radinica Highlights

-- Explore the cobbled streets named after founding families: Duplančić, Dumanić, Petrić and more.
+One of the best things to do in Split is to spendExplore the cobbled streets named after founding families: Duplančić, Dumanić, Petrić and more.

-Suggested Stays in Radunica, Split:
+Suggested Stays in Radunica

-- Villa Diana Hotel (mid-range)
+Villa Diana Hotel

 Meje – Best Area to Stay in Split with a Family